ichbinjon/hackathon/docs/tutorial/2-avoiding-out-of-bounds.md

 ```

 ### Testing
-Now that your players don't eliminate each other or drown you're ready to send your upgraded bot into battle, so
+Now that your players don't eliminate each other or drown you're ready to send your upgraded Bot into battle, so
 run another game:
 ```
 java -jar build\libs\hackathon-contestant-1.0-SNAPSHOT-all.jar <fully_qualified_bot_class_name>